hasnarof/FunRace/README.md

 # FunRace

-This is a racing gar game created in Java to complete Object Oriented Programming Final Project.
+This is a racing car game application created in Java to complete Object Oriented Programming Final Project.
 User (car) can gain points with reach coin and lose when hit other cars.

 ## How to Run